-Long before Sprint’s Framily plan promotion, wild animals combined with everyday food items to create some scary creatures, others are adorable… and still others seem very appetizing.
+Long before Sprint’s Family plan promotion, wild animals combined with everyday food items to create some scary creatures, others that were adorable… and still others seemed very appetizing.

 Cloudy with a Chance of Meatballs 2 provides plenty of trippy colors, exaggerated movements and food-animal creations, custom-fit for a children’s nursery rhyme (or highly amusing late-night entertainment).

 Picking up where the first movie left off, Swallow Falls is a big ole mess.
 That’s why the United Nations has asked Flint’s hero, Chester V, to help clean it up.
 In doing so, all residents are temporarily relocated to SanFranJose, where Flint is brought in to perhaps work with his childhood idol, but all is not what it seems with Live Corp.
 Chester V has grand plans (which are somewhat predictable), but he isn’t revealing those until the final reel.